 Investing money in a manner that aligns with Islamic principles is a priority for many Muslims.
 Investing is a crucial aspect of financial planning, and for Muslims, ensuring investments align with Islamic principles is paramount.
-Islamic investing adheres to Sharia law, which prohibits interest (riba) and investing in businesses that are considered haram (forbidden), such as those involved in alcohol, gambling, or pork products.
+Islamic investing adheres to Shariah law, which prohibits interest (riba) and investing in businesses that are considered haram (forbidden), such as those involved in alcohol, gambling, or pork products.
 This guide will walk you through the basics of Islamic investing, providing you with practical tips and strategies to invest your money in a manner compliant with your faith.

 Understanding Islamic Finance